themichaeltsang/kinect-bridge2_catkin-indigo/README.md

     ```
     If there are messages, you can skip the following step.

-14.)
-By default, the Windows Firewall prevents any messages from going through the web socket.
+ 14. By default, the Windows Firewall prevents any messages from going through the web socket.
 This is why there were not any messages sent in the above step.
 In order to change this, we need to create a new rule.
 Navigate to the Windows Control Panel.
 Select System and Security.
 Then select Windows Firewall.
 From here, select Advanced Settings on the left hand side.
 Select Inbound Rules on the top left.
-Double click kinect_server.exe, and update the action to allow the connection.
+Double click `kinect_server.exe`, and update the action to allow the connection.

-Note: Running step 13 is necessary for step 14 or else the executable will not appear in Inbound Rules.
+ *Note*: Running step 13 is necessary for step 14 or else the executable will not appear in Inbound Rules.

-On the Ubuntu Side,
+## Ubuntu Side

 ```
 catkin_make